Kayo Dot

-Kayo Dot is an American avant-garde metal band.
-Formed in 2002 by Toby Driver after the break-up of Maudlin of the Well, they released their debut album Choirs of the Eye on John Zorn's Tzadik Records that same year.
-Since then, Kayo Dot's lineup has drastically changed over the years with only one original member.
-Toby Driver is the only founding member of the band still remaining, save for frequent lyrical contributions from former motW member Jason Byron.
-Up until 2011, the lineup was constantly shifting, and Kayo Dot's sound consistently changed over the years, featuring a wide variety of instrumentation including guitar, drums, bass, violin, saxophone, vibraphone, synthesizers, clarinets and flutes.
-Underground metal audiences warmly received the group upon its early existence, with the 2003 album Choirs of the Eye and the 2006 album Dowsing Anemone with Copper Tongue both becoming underground hits in the progressive metal scene.
+Kayo Dot is an American avant-garde metal band from Boston, Massachusetts, formed in 2003 by Toby Driver after the break-up of Maudlin of the Well.
+The band revolves around the partnership of Driver and Jason Byron, with Driver writing the music and Byron writing the lyrics.

+The band released their debut album Choirs of the Eye on John Zorn's Tzadik Records in 2003.
+Their lineup has drastically changed over the years with Driver remaining the sole consistent performing member.
+Kayo Dot's sound features a wide variety of instrumentation including guitar, drums, bass, violin, saxophone, vibraphone, synthesizers, clarinets and flutes.
+The band is currently based in Brooklyn, New York.

 Over the years, in addition to the rotating lineup and constantly changing sounds, Kayo Dot has been signed to a number of different record labels, Tzadik, Robotic Empire, Hydra Head, Driver's self-release imprint, Ice Level Music, The Flenser, and Prophecy Productions.
+AllMusic describes them as a meld of "progressive, atmospheric, and black metal with abstract electro-acoustic and modern chamber composition, as well as gothic rock."

 The band has released eleven studio albums, one EP and one split throughout their ongoing tenure.

 History

-2002–2004: Formation and Choirs of the Eye
+2003–2004: Formation and Choirs of the Eye

-Kayo Dot was formed after the disbanding of Maudlin of the Well, a mildly acclaimed progressive metal band in late 2002.
-Several members of Maudlin went on to form Kayo Dot, with multi-instrumentalist Toby Driver leading the group.
-In early 2003, Toby Driver (vocals, guitar, electronics), Greg Massi (guitar, vocals), Nicholas Kyte (bass, vocals), Sam Gutterman (drums, vocals) and Terran Olson (keyboards, flute, clarinet, saxophone) carried on and took the metal sound of Maudlin in a more classical direction.
+The mildly acclaimed progressive metal band Maudlin of the Well disbanded in late 2002.
+Several members of Maudlin formed Kayo Dot in early 2003, with vocalist and multi-instrumentalist Toby Driver leading the group.
+The band's initial lineup included Driver (vocals, guitar, electronics), Greg Massi (guitar, vocals), Nicholas Kyte (bass, vocals), Sam Gutterman (drums, vocals) and Terran Olson (keyboards, flute, clarinet, saxophone).
+When asked about the meaning of the band's name, Driver said it was meaningless and "the letters in the name are just a combination of clues from my past that give the name a nostalgic meaning to me and no one else."

 Rather than using the same band format as Maudlin of the Well, early performances saw Kayo Dot playing as an orchestra of sorts, with many members playing different instruments on stage.
 John Zorn's famous avant-garde label Tzadik signed the act in 2003, and Choirs of the Eye was released in late 2003.
 The album was very well-received, and many regard it as one of the best metal albums of the 2000s.
 Toby Driver would later go on to say that Choirs of the Eye developed because "Kayo Dot is just a natural extension of the places MOTW was heading".
 After reading online forums in which fans of Opeth and MOTW bickered over compositional styles, Driver decided to make a "through-composed metal album ... one without riffs or arbitrarily repeating parts."
 This shift in style became the trademark post-metal or avant-garde metal sound the band is currently known for.
 Kayo Dot played the album in its entirety in 2010 at The Stone in New York City and again in August 2015.